Isaac Lumelume: 2020

 In Round 16 of the 2020 NRL season, he made his NRL debut for Melbourne against Manly-Warringah at Sunshine Coast Stadium.
 He had his Melbourne jersey (cap number 205) presented to him by Melbourne Storm team mate Suliasi Vunivalu.

 2021

 Lumelume played three matches for Melbourne in the 2021 NRL season.
 In November, he was released by Melbourne and joined Canterbury.

 2022

 Lumelume made no appearances for Canterbury in the 2022 NRL season.
 Lumelume instead featured for the clubs NSW Cup team and played in their grand final loss to Penrith.

 2023

 On 10 January, it was announced that Lumelume had signed a train and trial contract with Canterbury's arch-rivals Parramatta ahead of the 2023 NRL season.

 He made his club debut for Parramatta in round 1 of the 2023 NRL season against his former side Melbourne.
 Parramatta would lose 16-12 in golden point extra-time.

+2024

+Lumelume made no appearances for Parramatta's first grade side in 2024.
+He would instead play for the clubs NSW Cup team.
+On 11 September, it was announced that Lumelume would be departing the Parramatta club after not being offered a new contract.